I wrote this article for the magazine to be published by our faculty and I am sharing it with some additional thoughts.

 Opportunities to improve our academic skills may not be available at every university.
 It is necessary to take every opportunity and such competitions are definitely important opportunities.

 What can be done to improve your presentation skills except for practice?
 It will be useful to take the online courses (1, 3), read articles (4, 5, 6, 7), and examining the presentations in the congresses we attended.
-Along with these, the most important thing is that if the person determines his /her purposes and makes an effort towards it he/she will learn presenting as well as other skills.
+Along with these, the most important thing is that if the person determines his /her purposes and makes an effort towards it they will learn presenting as same as other skills.

 - iBiology Share Your Research Online Course: https://courses.ibiology.org/courses/course-v1:iBiology+SYR+2020/info